 1. How do I obtain specific information about my account(s)?

 You can access your account information online through MyCarMax.
 You’ll be able to view account details and history, update personal information, and make payments.
-You can also obtain your account information over the phone by calling us at (800) 925-3612.
+You can also obtain your account information by calling (800) 925-3612.

 2. How are finance charges calculated?